Industries

 Grid-connected smart buildings can also adapt to changing electricity and energy prices and participate in balancing the energy market for their part.

 Smart buildings often use real-time weather observations and forecasts to predictively adjust heating and cooling systems.
 With intelligent use of forecasted weather, especially temperature, the building itself can be used as a heat storage and unnecessary peaks in indoor temperature can be avoided, simultaneously saving energy.
-Accurate weather forecasts are also crucial for predicting renewable energy system outputs, facilitating improved grid integration and reducing reliance on conventional energy sources.
+Accurate weather forecasts are also crucial for predicting renewable energy system outputs, facilitating improved grid integration, and reducing reliance on conventional energy sources.

 With intelligent use of forecasted weather, especially temperature, the building itself can be used as a heat storage and unnecessary peaks in indoor temperature can be avoided, simultaneously saving energy.